jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

     1. Clone the EnMAP-Box git repository and add it to your project sources

-    2. Set the QGIS python as python interpreter of your project (:ref:`python_interpreter`)
+    2. Start your IDE using the same environmental settings as QGIS

-    3. Ensure that your environmental settings are similar to these of QGIS (:ref:`env_variables`)
+    3. Set the QGIS python as python interpreter of your project

-    4. Ensure that other python packages your application depends on are accessible in your QGIS python and your IDE (:ref:`python_packages`):
+    4. Ensure that all python packages your application depends on are accessible in your QGIS python and your IDE (:ref:`install-python-packages`):

         * gdal, numpy, scipy, scikit-learn

-        * pyqtgraph
+        * pyqtgraph, matplotlib

-        * matplotlib
+        * sphinx and the sphinx-rtd-theme fro documentation

-    5. Start the EnMAP-Box from your IDE (:ref:`minimal_startup`)
+    5. Start the EnMAP-Box from your IDE (:ref:`dev_start_enmapbox_from_ide`)

 Windows